mathworks/Petalinux/mw_kria_kr260/README.md

 	source <petalinux_installed_directory>/settings.sh
 	```

-# Follow the Below Steps to Build the Linux Image Using MathWorks Repository
+# Build the Linux Image Using MathWorks Repository
 This section explains how to build the MathWorks compatible Linux image using the MathWorks provided repository.

 ### Complete the Petalinux project setup through MathWorks repository